rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 NAMESPACE=donal-dev
 ```

-4. Finally; run the applier and install its dependencies to run the content into the cluster
+4. Finally; run the Openshift Applier and install its dependencies to run the content into the cluster
 ```bash
 $ ansible-galaxy install -r requirements.yml --roles-path=roles
 $ ansible-playbook apply.yml -i inventory/